Karni Mata: Rao Kanha's Demise

 Karniji was meditating in the morning when Kanha's arrival and loud calls caused tension in the camp.
 People gathered, thinking that Kanha's evil ways were coming to an end.
 Karniji emerged from her meditation and broke the silence, asking Kanha about his purpose.
 Kanha replied that he wanted the Charans to leave the land along with their servants and herds.
 Karniji asked: "How are you harmed, Kanha, by our staying here?
 We are not depriving you of what is legitimately your due."

 Kanha answered: "No, I cannot allow you to stay.
 Leave my jagir immediately".
 At which Karniji replied, "Very well.
 I may agree but you know I am a devotee of Bhagwati Avadji and camped here under divine guidance.
 My prayer kit is in this vicker box.
 If Avadji allows you to put it on the cart, I will leave willingly."

 Kanha ordered one of his men to put the box in the cart, but he failed to even lift it.
 More men tried and failed and finally all 50 men alighted from their horses tied a rope to the box and together pulled, but in vain.
 Thereupon Karniji said, "The wishes of Avadji are clear.
 She does not want us to leave this place.
 You have been instrumental in damaging one of the legs of this venerable box.
 By knocking off a portion of the box, you have knocked off a part of your life."

 Kanha termed this a trick and said, "If you are really an incarnation, as people say, let me know when I shall die."
 Karniji warned Kanha to abandon his foolish path, but Kanha did not listen and even ridiculed Karniji.
 Karniji prophesied that Kanha would die within 6 months, but Kanha laughed it off.
 As time passed, the prediction became 2 months, 2 days, and then just a day.
 Finally, Karniji drew a line on the ground with a twig and said, "If you insist on proceeding to your doom, cross this line and you will die."

-Kanha, adamant with his abusive language and insolent behavior, rode towards the front lines on his horse.
+Kanha, adamant with his abusive language and insolent behaviour, rode towards the front lines on his horse.
 However, as soon as he reached the line, there was a thunderous noise and a lion appeared, dealing the death blow to Kanha.
 He fell across the line, vomiting blood and lying dead.
 The remaining soldiers fled, but when they looked back, they saw Karniji standing at the place where the lion had appeared, holding a trident.